Metaphoriker/randomizer-cs2/README.md

 - **🎲 Randomizer Mode**: The heart of the app, where the chaos unfolds!
 Choose your interval and watch as random event clusters shake up your gameplay.
 - **🛠️ Event Cluster Builder**: Want to create your own madness?
 Drag, drop, and tweak events to create the perfect cluster!
 Adjust timing, save, and delete clusters with ease.
+Share them with your friends!

 ## 🎉 Why randomizer-cs2?

 Because sweating it out in CS2 can get old!
 This tool is made for the real gamers who want to **level up the fun** and add some unpredictable action to their gameplay.
-Whether you're looking for a challenge or just some laughs, * *randomizer-cs2** delivers! 🔥
+Whether you're looking for a challenge or just some laughs, **randomizer-cs2** delivers! 🔥